davidmintz/court-interpreters-office/docs/documentation/data-model.md

 a [Doctrine lifecycle callback](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/events.html#lifecycle-callbacks) to enforce this constraint.

-The columns *created*, *modified*, *created_by_id*, and *modified_by_id* are metadata columns for recording who created the event record and when, who was the last user to update it and when.
-Note that the primary-key relationship of *created_by_id* and *modified_by_id* is with the **users** table, rather than with **people**.
+The columns *created*, *modified*, *created_by_id*, and *modified_by_id* are metadata columns for recording who created the event record and when, and who was the last user to update it and when.
+Note that the foreign-key relationship of *created_by_id* and *modified_by_id* is with the **users** table, rather than with **people**.
 The reason is that the data is always manipulated by users, meaning people who are both authenticated and authorized, whereas a request for an interpreter can be and often is received from a person who does not have any user account in this system.
-(Of course, the **users** and **people** tables have a primary key relationship.
+(Of course, the **users** and **people** tables have a foreign-key relationship.
 A user is a person, but not necessarily vice-versa.
 More about this in the section on authentication and authorization.)

-The column *deleted* is a boolean flag indicating whether the record has been deleted by a user -- soft deletion, in other words.
+The column *deleted* is essentially a boolean flag indicating whether the record has been deleted by a user -- soft deletion, in other words.
 This feature was added by popular demand.
 At present there is no facility for viewing or undeleting records that have been soft-deleted.
-It merely prevents users from deleting event records and provides a way to restore them, if only by use of the command-line client.
+It merely prevents users from physically deleting event records and provides a way to restore them, if only by means of the command-line client.

 ### entities in a 1-M relationship with `events`

-**anonymous_judges**, **judges**, **event_types**,  **languages**, **locations**, **cancellation_reasons**, **people**, **hats** and **users** are all entities with which the **events** table has a one-to-many relationship.
-As mentioned earlier, an event entity has either a named judge or an anonymous, generic judge; it also has a *location* where it takes place (possibly null), a reason why it was cancelled (*cancellation_reason_id* also possibly null), a language, and an event-type.
+**anonymous_judges**, **judges**, **event_types**,  **languages**, **locations**, **cancellation_reasons**, **people**, **hats** and **users** are all tables (mapped to entity classes) with which the **events** table has a one-to-many relationship.
+As mentioned earlier, an  <span class="text-monospace text-nowrap">Event</span>  entity has either a named judge or an anonymous, generic judge; it also has a *location* where it takes place (possibly null), a reason why it was cancelled (*cancellation_reason_id* also possibly null), a language, and an event-type.
 It also has either a named or anonymous/generic submitter.
 The former is related to the *people* table; the latter, to the *hats* table.

 At this writing, the *hats*, *cancellation_reasons* and *anonymous_judges* cannot be updated by the user; they are basically hard-coded at installation time (this may change